dstackai/dstack/docs/docs/guides/troubleshooting.md

 When you encounter a problem and need help, it's essential to report it as a [GitHub issue :material-arrow-top-right-thin:{ .external }](https://github.com/dstackai/dstack/issues/new/choose){:target="_blank"}.

-> When brining up issues on Discord, please include the steps to reproduce.
+> When bringing up issues on Discord, please include the steps to reproduce.

 ### Steps to reproduce